-Discussions and concerns around the coronavirus outbreak and practising self-isolation can be stressful and impact our mental health and wellbeing.
-It’s natural to feel a range of emotions, such as stress, worry, anxiety, boredom, or low mood.
-Many people feel distressed by the constant news and overwhelming amount of information about the situation.
+Discussions and concerns around the coronavirus outbreak and practising self-isolation can be stressful and it can impact our mental health and wellbeing.
+It’s normal to feel a range of emotions, such as stress, worry, anxiety, boredom, or low mood.
+Many people feel distressed and overwhelmed by the constant news and amount of information about the situation.

-Head to Health is committed to providing Australians with trusted information and digital supports to help support everyone's mental health and wellbeing during this pandemic.
-This page covers where to get the facts about the COVID-19 outbreak, tips for maintaining good mental health, information on how to access mental health services, information for parents, and how to keep older Australians safe and connected by helping them get established online.
+Head to Health is committed to providing Australians with trusted information and digital resources to help support their mental health and wellbeing during this pandemic.
+This page covers where to get the facts about the coronavirus outbreak, tips for maintaining good mental health, tips for managing financial stress, information on how to access mental health services, information for parents, and information on how to keep older Australians safe and connected by helping them get established online.

 COVID-19: The facts